tae898/room-classification/README.md

 ## Data

 I got data from [here](https://drive.google.com/file/d/0BxDIywue_VABY1dRcFVvZ3BodnM/view?usp=sharing).
+You should apply for permission first.
 Download it and name it as `data`.

 ## Model